AknaRick/Rule34-Downloader/README.md

 **then**

-- Run main.py / main.exe and follow on screen instructions
+- Run main.py / main.exe and follow the on screen instructions
 - If you get stuck, hover over each field for a description of what it does
 - Enjoy your excessive amount of porn